Intercontinental and transoceanic fixed links: Transatlantic tunnel

-A transatlantic tunnel is a theoretical tunnel that would span the Atlantic Ocean between North America and Europe possibly for such purposes as mass transit.
+A transatlantic tunnel is a theoretical tunnel that would span the Atlantic Ocean between North America and Europe, perhaps enabling mass transit.
 Some proposals envision technologically advanced trains reaching speeds of 500 to 8000 km/h.
 Most conceptions of the tunnel envision it between the United States and the United Kingdom ‒ or more specifically between New York City and London.

 Advantages compared to air travel would be increased speed and use of electricity instead of oil-based fuel.

 The main barriers to constructing such a tunnel are cost, with estimates of between $88 billion and $175 billion, as well as the limits of current materials science.